murchie85/McMurchies-Open-Labs/Labs/Docker/README.md

 ![docker](https://cdn-images-1.medium.com/max/1600/1*9hGvYE5jegHm1r_97gH-jQ.png)

 Containers usually terminate once the applicaiton is finished, but for this webapp we need to terminate manually with `ctl & c` but normally you can set containers to run small tasks, for tests etc. But you should endevour to have one process per container and link them if need be.

+Well done for getting this far, if you have been able to follow the steps then you have all the required parts to begin app development with Docker!